The Air Canada Annual Worldwide Companion Pass is granted upon meeting a certain spending threshold on the premium Aeroplan credit cards.

 Which Credit Cards Offer the Annual Worldwide Companion Pass?

-As noted above, the Companion Pass gets deposited into your Aeroplan account “up to 10 weeks after your cardholder renewal date”, which means that you may need to pay a second year’s annual fee before receiving the Companion Pass in the “Benefits” section of your Aeroplan account.
+As noted above, the Companion Pass gets deposited into your Aeroplan account “up to 10 weeks following the card account year”,† which means that you may need to pay a second year’s annual fee before receiving the Companion Pass in the “Benefits” section of your Aeroplan account.

-However, there are mixed data points among Aeroplan premium cardholders that they’ve seen the Companion Pass deposited into their accounts soon after they reach the $25,000 (CAD) spending threshold.
+However, there have been reports from some Aeroplan premium cardholders who have had the Companion Pass deposited into their accounts soon after they reach the $25,000 spending threshold.

 Among the three issuers, American Express is the only one that provides a progress tracker in the monthly statements for your $25,000 spending threshold.
-With the TD and CIBC Visa Infinite Privilege cards, you’ll have to keep track on your own.
+With the cards issued by TD and CIBC, you’ll have to keep track on your own.

 Maximizing the Annual Worldwide Companion Pass